 The Group included the extension option in the lease term for one of the factory premises because of the leasehold improvements made and the significant costs that would arise to replace the asset.

-As at 31 December 2020, potential future (undiscounted) cash outflows of approximately \$208,800 (2019: \$208,800) have not been included in lease liabilities because it is not reasonably certain that the lease will be extended.
+In previous year, potential future (undiscounted) cash outflows of approximately \$208,800 have not been included in lease liabilities because it is not reasonably certain that the lease will be extended.